 Racing Fuel Of Choice

-In 2004, Sunoco signed on as the Official Fuel of NASCAR® and more recently IndyCar, the most popular open-wheel racing league in North America.
-Sunoco is the official fuel of more than 50 racing series.
+In 2004, Sunoco signed on as the Official Fuel of NASCAR®, and more recently IndyCar and the NHRA.
+In total, Sunoco is the official fuel of more than 50 racing series.

 Joining With The Best